troclaux/notes/cloud_computing.md

 | **Storage**        | You | Service provider | Service provider | Service provider |
 | **Networking**     | You | Service provider | Service provider | Service provider |

+- CaaS (Communication as a Service): provides communication services over the internet
+  - e.g. Skype
+- Database as a Service (DBaaS): provides database services over the internet
+  - e.g. AWS RDS, Google Cloud SQL

 - workloads: computing resources required to run an application or service in a cloud computing environment
+  - static workload: consistent demand for resources
+  - periodic workload: demand for resources is predictable and occurs at regular intervals
+  - once-in-a-lifetime workload: demand for resources is unpredictable and occurs once
+  - unpredictable workload: demand for resources is unpredictable
+  - continously changing workload: demand for resources changes frequently

+- migration strategies: moving applications to the cloud
+  - lift-and-shift: move applications to the cloud without making any changes
+  - improve-and-move: move applications with some optimizations for the cloud
+  - rip-and-replace: replace applications with cloud-native applications that are built from scratch

 ## WAF (Well-Architected Framework) and CAF (Cloud Adoption Framework)